MayCooper/Python-Nearest-Neighbor-Truck-Logistics-Program/README.md

 remove: Average O(1), worst O(n) similar to get.<br>
 _resize: O(n) as it rehashes all elements to new buckets.<br>
 <h4>Space Complexity:</h4><br>
-All operations are O(1) in space except for _resize, which temporarily requires additional space but this is managed within the method.
+All operations are O(1) in space except for _resize, which temporarily requires additional space but this is managed within the method.<br>

 <h3>DeliveryTruck.py</h3>

-<h4>Initialization and String Representation</h4>
+<h4>Initialization and String Representation</h4><br>
-<h4>Time Complexity:</h4> O(1) for initialization; O(n) for string representation where n is the number of packages due to iterating over packages.
+<h4>Time Complexity:</h4> O(1) for initialization; O(n) for string representation where n is the number of packages due to iterating over packages.<br>
-<h4>Space Complexity:</h4> O(n) for both, as space depends on the number of packages handled.
+<h4>Space Complexity:</h4> O(n) for both, as space depends on the number of packages handled.<br>

 <h4>Overall Program Complexity</h4>

 <h4>•	Time Complexity:</h4> The most time-consuming operations involve package delivery simulation and user interface functions which handle package data iteratively.
-Hence, the overall time complexity could be considered O(n^2) due to the quadratic behavior in the delivery simulation.
+Hence, the overall time complexity could be considered O(n^2) due to the quadratic behavior in the delivery simulation.<br>
-<h4>•	Space Complexity:</h4> The program primarily stores data in structures proportional to the number of packages and addresses, resulting in an overall space complexity of O(n), where n is the sum of packages and address data points.
+<h4>•	Space Complexity:</h4> The program primarily stores data in structures proportional to the number of packages and addresses, resulting in an overall space complexity of O(n), where n is the sum of packages and address data points.<br>

 <h2>4.
-Explain the capability of your solution to scale and adapt to a growing number of packages.</h2>
+Explain the capability of your solution to scale and adapt to a growing number of packages.</h2><br>

-<h2>Scalability</h2>
+<h2>Scalability</h2><br>

-<h3>Resizable Hash Map (ResizableDict):</h3>
+<h3>Resizable Hash Map (ResizableDict):</h3><br>

 •	The ResizableDict is a central feature designed to handle a growing number of packages efficiently.
 As the number of packages increases, the hash map automatically increases its capacity to maintain a low load factor, which is crucial for keeping the average time complexity for operations like insertions, deletions, and retrievals at O(1).
-This dynamic resizing helps avoid performance degradation due to excessive collisions, which typically occur in hash tables as they fill up.
+This dynamic resizing helps avoid performance degradation due to excessive collisions, which typically occur in hash tables as they fill up.<br>
 •	The resizing operation itself is O(n), as it involves rehashing all entries into a new, larger bucket array.
-However, because resizing happens progressively less frequently as the size grows (doubling the capacity each time), the average cost of insertions (including occasional resizing) remains amortized constant.
+However, because resizing happens progressively less frequently as the size grows (doubling the capacity each time), the average cost of insertions (including occasional resizing) remains amortized constant.<br>
-Efficient Data Retrieval and Update:
+<h4>Efficient Data Retrieval and Update:</h4><br>
 •	Using a hash map ensures that accessing and updating package information, such as status or location updates, is efficient.
-This allows the system to manage more packages without significantly impacting the response time for queries, which is essential in a real-time delivery tracking context.
+This allows the system to manage more packages without significantly impacting the response time for queries, which is essential in a real-time delivery tracking context.<br>
-Adaptability
+<h4>Adaptability</h4><br>

-<h2>Modular Design:</h2>
+<h2>Modular Design:</h2><br>

 •	The program's modular design, with separate components for managing package data (DeliveryParcel), routing and delivery simulation (deliver_packages), and truck management (DeliveryTruck), facilitates adaptability.
-This modular architecture allows individual components to be modified or replaced as requirements evolve, without extensive reworking of the entire system.
+This modular architecture allows individual components to be modified or replaced as requirements evolve, without extensive reworking of the entire system.<br>
-Dynamic Routing and Delivery Management:
+<h4>Dynamic Routing and Delivery Management:</h4>
 •	The delivery simulation (deliver_packages) adapts to the real-time status of deliveries, including changes in package priorities or delivery routes.
-The algorithm's ability to dynamically select the next nearest package for delivery means the routing logic can adapt on-the-fly to changes such as traffic conditions or priority updates.
+The algorithm's ability to dynamically select the next nearest package for delivery means the routing logic can adapt on-the-fly to changes such as traffic conditions or priority updates.<br>
-User Interaction and Real-time Updates:
+<h4>User Interaction and Real-time Updates:</h4>
-•	The user interface functions, which provide real-time updates on package status and facilitate user interactions, are designed to handle varying loads and can be easily extended to include more features such as predictive delivery times, alternative routing options, or customer notifications.
+•	The user interface functions, which provide real-time updates on package status and facilitate user interactions, are designed to handle varying loads and can be easily extended to include more features such as predictive delivery times, alternative routing options, or customer notifications.<br>

-<h2>General Considerations</h2>
+<h2>General Considerations</h2><br>

-<h4>Handling Increased Load:</h4>
+<h4>Handling Increased Load:</h4><br>
 •	The system's current implementation should handle moderate increases in package volume effectively.
 However, for significant scale-ups, additional considerations like distributed computing resources, more sophisticated routing algorithms (e.g., using machine learning for predictive analysis), and enhanced data synchronization across multiple locations would be necessary to maintain performance.<br>
 <h4>Potential Bottlenecks:</h4><br>
 •	While the hash map handles package data efficiently, the O(n^2) complexity of the package delivery simulation could become a bottleneck as the number of packages grows very large.
 Exploring more advanced algorithms that can provide near-optimal solutions with lower complexity, such as using approximate or heuristic methods like Genetic Algorithms, Simulated Annealing, or Ant Colony Optimization, could be beneficial.
 •	Overall, the current design balances efficiency and adaptability well for a growing number of packages but would require further enhancements to handle large-scale operations typical of major logistics and courier companies.<br>

 <h2>5.
-Discuss why the software design would be efficient and easy to maintain.</h2>
+Discuss why the software design would be efficient and easy to maintain.</h2><br>

 <h3>Software Efficiency</h3>
 <br>